OBEY’s founder on how to make an image the whole world sees

-The creative force behind the viral Barack Obama ‘Hope’ poster shares his tips
+The artist and skate punk behind the viral Barack Obama ‘Hope’ poster shares his tips

 As the creative force behind the Barack Obama “Hope” poster, Shepard Fairey is, to put it frankly, single-handedly responsible for one of the most iconic political images in modern history.
 Consisting of a stylised, stencil drawing of the young Democratic nominee staring resolutely into the distance, the poster encompassed the feeling of genuine, progressive optimism that came with the Obama campaign of 2008.
 It’s an image that came to define not only the Charleston-born artist, but the America of then.

 Today, in 2017, Shepard Fairey is a street art institution.
 Alongside the “Hope” poster, he can call on a 9-foot mural of Nelson Mandela in Johannesberg, a portrait of Ai Weiwei in support of Chinese artists and Obey Clothing’s (the brand he founded in 2001) “Obey Awareness Programme” as proof of his ability to blend art and activism on the most gargantuan of scales.
 At the time of writing, he’s one of the largest – and most influential – of supporters of the Silverlake Conservatory of Music, a non-profit musical education organisation founded by his friend and Red Hot Chilli Peppers bassist Flea.
-For someone who Washington Post once referred to him as ‘a skate punk – with a secretary’, he’s sitting on an empire.
+For someone who Washington Post once referred to as ‘a skate punk – with a secretary’, he’s sitting on an empire.

 In conjunction with his work with Silverlake – and at a time where America needs activist voices more than ever – and their upcoming benefit on September 9 (RSVP here) we spoke to Fairey about his beginnings and the unique power of creating visuals for public locations; be it as a tool for political change, or just a defiant act of rebellious humour.
 From the artist who proved that an image can help put someone in the White House, here’s your ‘how to’ guide for all things Shepard Fairey street art.